christinadionysio/christinadionysio.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student at the [Technische Universität Berlin](https://www.tu.berlin).
+I am a second year Ph.D. student at the [Technische Universität Berlin](https://www.tu.berlin).
 There, I am a member of the [DAMS Lab](https://www.tu.berlin/en/dams) headed by [Matthias Boehm](https://mboehm7.github.io).
 My research interests lie in multimodal machine learning, focusing on multimodal alignment.